MaterBater/MaterBater/README.md

 💻 I know a couple languages such as java python and a little bit of js

-💻 I am currently working on my own minecraft client, Gum
+💻 I am currently working on my own minecraft client, Gum.

-📖 I am addicted to popcorn and is most likely in the future going to be a serial killer!🙂
+📖 I am addicted to popcorn!

 Member of the nn$clan